hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Back up MySQL database

 In order to back up the MySQL database, go to the Kasten K10 Dashboard and click the Applications.
-Find the deployed MySQL application *mysql* from the application list and expand its menu.
+Find the deployed MySQL database *'mysql'* from the application list and expand its menu.
 Then click *Snapshot* button.

 ![](/img/k10-backup-button.png)